Suspect in fatal shooting of 2 Israeli Embassy staff in D.C. wasn't on police's radar. Here is what we know.

 "Both the AOIA and AOA stand ready to cooperate with the investigation in any way we can," said the statement from AOA president Teresa Hubka and CEO Kathleen Creason.
 "As a physician organization dedicated to protecting the health and sanctity of human life, we believe in the rights of all persons to live safely without fear of violence."

-His LinkedIn account says he had worked for AOIA since July 2024 as an administrative specialist.
-Prior to that, Rodriguez worked as an Oral History Researcher at The HistoryMakers, where, according to a now-removed biography page, he prepared "detailed research outlines and biographies of accomplished leaders in the African American community."
+The suspect's LinkedIn account says he had worked for AOIA since July 2024 as an administrative specialist.
+Prior to that, he worked as an Oral History Researcher at The HistoryMakers, where, according to a now-removed biography page, he prepared "detailed research outlines and biographies of accomplished leaders in the African American community."

 The police and the FBI were combing through the suspect's social media, and electronic devices belonging to the suspect have been seized, according to a law enforcement source.